 In this world, we get taken in by the appearances and externals of this life, as if they are the ultimate reality or the most important.
 But physical reality is not the highest reality.
-There is something more than the body, the material world and self serving.
+There is something more than the body and the material world.
 And what That is is the very Thing that gave birth to the material world in the first place.

 A little about the journey that brought such experiences.
 In 2007 I underwent a challenging spiritual awakening, though this was a phrase that was not part of my vocabulary at the time.